Rollcloud/fireflies/README.md

 ## Software Setup

-Install MicroPython on Pico and copy the files in `rp2/` across to the Pico.
+Install MicroPython on the Pico and copy the files in `rp2/` across to the Pico's root directory.

-Setup software on the host machine for linting.
+Setup software on the host machine for linting:

 ```sh
 python -m venv .venv